mkuthan/mkuthan.github.io/_posts/2025-04-12-home-assistant-solar.md

 - The house is working in eco mode.
 I have excess energy only when there is no one at home, or we're going to leave soon.
 - The price is decent and maximum of the day.
-- Energy production forecast for tommorrow is excellent.
+- Energy production forecast for tomorrow is excellent.
 - Temperature forecast for tomorrow is high enough to minimize excessive power consumption for heating.
-- Baterry is fully charged.
+- Battery is fully charged.
 - There will be enough energy for sale considering typical nighttime consumption.

 ![Time Slots](/assets/images/2025-04-12-home-assistant-solar/time_slots.png)

 The most tricky part of the automation is to calculate the amount of energy that can be sold.
-Ask LLM if you need more details about the alghoritm 😜
+Ask LLM if you need more details about the algorithm 😜

 {% raw %}